etiennebr/rstdocs/improc.rst

 ~~~~~~~~~~~~~~~~~~~~

 The next step is to produce an initial segmentation based on the
-smoothed images produced by the application.
-To do so, the will process
+smoothed images produced by the *MeanShiftSmoothing* application.
+To do
-them by tiles whose dimensions are defined by the *tilesizex* and
+so, the *LSMSSegmentation* will process them by tiles whose dimensions
-*tilesizey* parameters, and by writing intermediate images to disk, thus
+are defined by the *tilesizex* and *tilesizey* parameters, and by
-keeping the memory consumption very low throughout the process.
-The
+writing intermediate images to disk, thus keeping the memory consumption
-segmentation will group together adjacent pixels whose range distance is
+very low throughout the process.
+The segmentation will group together
-below the *ranger* parameter and (optionally) spatial distance is below
+adjacent pixels whose range distance is below the *ranger* parameter and
-the *spatialr* parameter.
+(optionally) spatial distance is below the *spatialr* parameter.

 ::